marshallwolfe/LSTM_Stock_Predictor/README.md

 We:

-1. Created the same custom LSTM RNN architecture in each Jupyter Notebook, using the FNG values to fit the data in one notebook whileusing the closing prices to fit the data in the other notebook.
+1. Created the same custom LSTM RNN architecture in each Jupyter Notebook, using the FNG values to fit the data in one notebook while using the closing prices to fit the data in the other notebook.
 2. Used the same parameters and training steps for each model to accurately compare the models.
 3. Performed a series of iterations with different window and batch sizes to determine the optimal values for each model, both visually and numerically to minimize the loss amount.

 ---

-#### Evaluating the performance of each model
+#### QUESTIONS ANSWERED (evaluating the performance of each model):

 * Which model has a lower loss?
 >